nats-io/nats.deno/jetstream/README.md

 JavaScript clients.

-To use JetStream simply install this library, and create a `jetstream(nc)` or `jetstreamManager(nc)` with a connection.
-The JetStreamManager allows you to interact with the NATS server to manage JetStream resources.
-The JetStream client allows you interact with JetStream resources.
+To use JetStream simply install this library, and create a `jetstream(nc)` or `jetstreamManager(nc)` with a connection provided by your chosen transport module.
+JetStreamManager allows you to interact with the NATS server to manage JetStream resources.
+The JetStream client allows you to interact with JetStream resources.

 ## Installation